Scholarships and Grants

 Other State Grant Programs

-Assumption College participates in other state grant programs available to non-MA resident students.
+Assumption University participates in other state grant programs available to non-MA resident students.
 Awards from states will not be added to your financial aid package until official notification of eligibility from the state's agency is received (generally occurring during the summer months).
 For more information on eligibility requirements and deadlines, please contact the scholarship agency in your home state.

 Scholarships may also be available through sources such as religious and civic organizations, banks, credit unions, your parents' employer or local businesses.
 Check with your guidance counselor for help researching potential scholarship sources.
 Remember, you should not have to pay to find potential scholarships.